-Susan Dunn, a Professor of Humanities at Williams, is the coauthor with James MacGregor Burns of The Three Roosevelts.
+Susan Dunn, the Parish Third Century Professor of Humanities at Williams, is the author of Dominion of Memories: Jefferson, Madison, and the Decline of Virginia.
 Her most recent book is 1940: FDR, Willkie, Lindbergh, Hitler—the Election Amid the Storm.
-(February 2014)
+(June 2014)

-Samuel Freeman is the Avalon Professor in the Humanities and Professor of Philosophy and Law at the University of Pennsylvania.
-His most recent books are Justice and the Social Contract and Rawls.
-(October 2013)
+Samuel Freeman is the Avalon Professor in the Humanities and Professor of Philosophy and of Law at the University of Pennsylvania.
+Among his books are Justice and the Social Contract and Rawls.
+(July 2014)